SAP-archive/cloud-sdk-cli/README.md

 ### Package Manager

 This repository uses [yarn](https://yarnpkg.com/) as a package manager.
 This is only relevant for the development of the CLI.
 Projects that use the CLI are free to use any package manager as long as a `package.json` is present.

 ### Release

 If you want to release, increase the version, run `yarn prepack` to adjust the README.md and create a PR for that branch.
-Once merged and if the tests are green, you can create a new GitHub release based on the master branch.
+Once merged and if the tests are green, you can create a new GitHub release based on the main branch.
 Fill in the release notes and press "Publish release".
 This will trigger the github action and a new release will be published on `npm` automatically.